 Leo laughed.
 “But you’re a girl!
 You couldn’t keep up with us!”

-Jasmine’s freckled face turned vermillion as she chased after Leo and tackled him to the ground.
-Punch after punch was thrown until Alex had to pull his cousin off the gangly blond so that she wouldn’t do any permanent damage.
+Jasmine’s freckled face turned vermilion as she chased after Leo and tackled him to the ground.
+Punch after punch was thrown until Alex had to pull his cousin off the gangly blond so she wouldn’t do any permanent damage.

 “You’re crazy!”
 Leo shouted at her.
 “Get away from me, you freak!”